How to become a contractor: A step by step guide

 5) Register your limited company

-If you do opt to take control of all aspects of your contract career and set up as a limited company, you’ll need to register with Companies House and HMRC.
-You will then the receive necessary certification to begin operating and a Unique Taxpayer Reference to begin paying your tax returns.
+If you do opt to take control of all aspects of your contractor career and set up as a limited company, you’ll need to register with Companies House and HMRC.
+You will then receive necessary certification to begin operating and a Unique Taxpayer Reference to begin paying your tax returns.

 There are a couple of ways to register with Companies House, you can do so online, by post or with a specialist third party agent.
-Fees vary between these methods of registration so make sure you know which one is right for you – whether you want to pay £15 for a quick online submission or will need incorporate the costs of additional support.
+Fees vary between these methods of registration so make sure you know which one is right for you – whether you want to pay £15 for a quick online submission or will need to incorporate the costs of additional support.

 For HMRC, the only way to register is online.
 You must do this within 3 months of setting up as a contractor or risk facing serious penalties.